chriswliang/nc_climatemaps/README.md

-# nc_climatemaps
+# State Emissions Maps
-North Carolina maps -- at risk of climate change

-This project, done for UNIV102: Let's Talk about Climate Change at Duke University, intends to show what North Carolina might look like under different climate change scenarios.
+This project, done for UNIV102: Let's Talk about Climate Change at Duke University, intends to show the greenhouse gas emissions per capita by state in 2021 for different sectors -- agriculture, energy, industrial, land use, and waste.